71-year-old woman arrested after ramming police cars, fleeing Washington County deputies

 WINSLOW, Ark.
-(KNWA) — A 71-year-old Mayflower woman is charged with three counts of felony aggravated assault and one count of felony fleeing after leading police on a chase near Winslow on Tuesday.
+(KFTA) — A 71-year-old Mayflower woman is charged with three counts of felony aggravated assault and one count of felony fleeing after leading police on a chase near Winslow on Tuesday.

 Near midnight on Tuesday, police initiated a vehicle check at the baseball field near Mikey’s One Stop in Winslow.
 According to a police report, the officer walked up to check on the driver of the truck, later identified as 71-year-old Linda Newkirk, who immediately put the truck into reverse, ramming into the front of the officer’s patrol vehicle.